-Queen Elizabeth II skips service after discomfort issues
+Queen Elizabeth II skips Platinum Jubilee church service

 The queen decided not to attend Friday’s church service after experiencing “some discomfort” during Thursday’s events.
 She will watch the event unfold on television as Prince Charles stands in for her.

-The congregation at St. Paul’s is expected to include members of the royal family, senior politicians, diplomats and more than 400 essential workers, charity volunteers and members of the armed forces who have been invited in recognition of their service to the community.
+The congregation at St. Paul’s includes members of the royal family, senior politicians, diplomats and more than 400 essential workers, charity volunteers and members of the armed forces who have been invited in recognition of their service to the community.

 Archbishop of York Stephen Cottrell is set to deliver a sermon.
 Cottrell stepped in after Archbishop of Canterbury Justin Welby tested positive for COVID-19.
 The service will begin and end with the tolling of Great Paul, the largest church bell in Britain.